 - Spork (spoon, fork and knife integrated into a single object)

 - Lighter / flint (if you want a campfire or for the burner)

 - Sleeping bag, bivouac bag, mattress

 - Change clothes, for wet or cold weather – it’s up to you how you can stand the cold

 - 1-2 L of water – depends on whether you still find on the route for resupply (springs, cottages, villages)

 - Tent or tarp.
 The components of the tent (tent, tarp, sticks, nails) can be divided between ride members.
 There are also self-supporting tents.
-They no longer need the inner tent or nails, the upper tent supporting itself using only the sticks.
+They no longer need the inner tent or nails because the upper tent is supporting itself using only the sticks.

 - Backpack 25-30 L.

 You can check the representation of the bike packing luggage on lighterpack here.

 Please find the original article form freerider.ro here.